How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - Suggest new topics that appeal to your audience (and help you save time)

-Here are some of the things that a writer needs to know about your business before they can write their first sentence for you:
+Here are a few key things that a writer needs to know about your business prior to writing their first sentence for you:

 - Your brand personality